Chemiculs/qengine/README.md

 ## - Donations

-I hate to add this as this as this is free software and i am not trying to charge you, however If you do wish to support the project or leave a thanks by donating, below are links from which you may donate if you so choose (And thank you so much if you do!) -
+This is free software and i am not trying to charge you for it, however If you do wish to support the project or leave a thanks by donating, below are links from which you may donate if you so choose (And thank you so much if you do!) -

 - [CashApp](https://cash.app/$0xH4X0R)